express-rate-limit/express-rate-limit/README.md

 app.use('/api', apiLimiter)
 ```

-Create multiple instances to apply different rules to different routes:
+To create multiple instances to apply different rules to different endpoints:

 ```js
 import rateLimit from 'express-rate-limit'